-Learn and Earn Online
+Learn and Earn Online (Offered Fall 2011 Only)

-Thanks to the leadership of Governor Mike Easley and the NC General Assembly, North Carolina public high school students can earn college credits through a special initiative called Learn & Earn Online.
+North Carolina public high school students can earn college credits through a special initiative called Learn & Earn Online.
 Qualified students in participating public high schools can take a variety of online college-credit courses at no cost to them or to their families.
 Students earn both high school and college credit for completed courses.